 #7 Prescott College

 When a college has more vans than classrooms, plan to get outside.
 These mobile labs bring students to such wonders as the Granite Dells (15 minutes away) or the Grand Canyon (two hours).
 Those in the five majors under the Adventure Education study area spend almost every sunny day outside teaching local kids about the environment and observing the flora, fauna, and geologic formations close to campus.
-The school also has a master’s program in Adventure Education with three concentrations.
+The school also has a master’s program in Adventure Education.

 Proximity to the outdoors: 4.2 | Culture: 3.3 | Academics: 5.0